Interviewed by Serenity Dieufaite

 Haley Souders:

 So I basically reached out to those emails.
-And there was like a pre-used template that Mays and the other Winter Wheat coordinators have used that is kind of just advertising the book fair and asking if they want to be part of it again to fill out a certain form so that we know.
+And there was a pre-used template that Mays and the other Winter Wheat coordinators have used that is kind of just advertising the book fair and asking if they want to be part of it again to fill out a certain form so that we know.
 I know later on we’ll have to start asking about like logos and marketing materials that they’ll use at the book fair.
 Yeah.

 Abigail Cloud:

 We make a good, a logo handout and on the website so that people know who’s going to be there.
 We also, so it could be journals, could be creative writing programs, could be writer groups, could be presses.
 And then, we also have a table where we sell the presenters’ books.
 So not just the guest readers but also anyone who’s presenting a workshop if they have a book we will sell it for them.
 They bring us copies and we of course make a spreadsheet and everything.
 How many do we have?
 How much are we selling them for?
-And that’s an important part of the book fair too because we, we don’t pay our presenters.
+And that’s an important part of the book fair too because we don’t pay our presenters.
 It’s a free festival so we want to at least be able to offer them something.

 Interviewer: